 The Sport premium 2022-23 was used to promote sporting activities and healthy lifestyles.

 School ensured that all children had the opportunity to take part in an after school club during the year.
 They also ensured that there was a catch up swimming session for children in Y6 who were still unable to swim 25m.
 We were successful in girls football,cricket,football,skipping and sportability.

-Mrs Ryder also introduced Super Movers to ensure that children had the oppoprtunity to be active even during lessons where they would have been traditionally stationary.
+Mrs Ryder also introduced Super Movers, Jump start Jonny and the Daily Mile to ensure that children had the oppoprtunity to be active for an extra 60 minutes a day even during lessons where they would have been traditionally stationary.

 Purpose of funding

 Schools will have to spend the sport funding on improving their provision of PE and sport, but they will have the freedom to choose how they do this.